 Why Do Teens and Adults Get Plastic Surgery?

 Most teens or adults do not, but some do of course.
 According to the American Society of Plastic Surgeons (ASPS) and American Board of Plastic Surgery teens view reconstructive surgery as a way to fit in and look acceptable to peers and friends.
 In contrast, adults frequently see reconstructive surgery as a way to stand out from the crowd.

 According to the ASPS, more than 200,000 people who are 19 years and younger – had either major or minor plastic surgical procedures in one year.
 This is a huge figure that shows people are opting for this procedure at a very young age.

 Some individuals turn to reconstructive surgery to correct a physical defect or to change a part of the body that makes them feel uncomfortable.
 For example, boys with gynecomastia (excess breast tissue) often opt for reconstructive surgery.
 These excess tissues do not go away with time or with any weight loss programs.
 So this surgery is the option left to remove these excess tissues.
 In addition, girls or boys with a birthmark may often turn to laser treatment to lessen their appearance.

 Other people turn to plastic surgeons when they want a cosmetic change because they are not happy about the way they look.
 Such procedures include – otoplasty (surgery to pin back ears that stick out) or dermabrasion (a procedure that can help smooth severe acne scars).
 After these procedures, they feel more comfortable with their appearance.

-The most common procedures popular among teens include ear surgery, nose reshaping, acne scar treatment, and breast reduction.
+The most common procedures popular among teens include ear surgery, nose reshaping, acne scar treatment, breast augmentation, and breast reduction.